xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/run_xcat_in_docker_compose.rst

             - subnet: [subnet of svcbr in CIDR]
               gateway: [IP address of svcbr]

 specify the network configuration of bridge networks "mgtnet" and "svcnet", the network configuration of the bridge networks should be same as the network interfaces attached to the bridges.
-The "mgtnet" and "svcnet" might the same network in some cluster, in this case, you can only create and connect to 1 network.
+The "mgtnet" and "svcnet" might the same network in some cluster, in this case, you can ignore the lines for "svcnet".

+5. Specify the Data Volumes for xCAT Docker container

 ::

     volumes:
       #the "/install" volume is used to keep user data in xCAT,
       #such as osimage resources